How to Configure Nginx Rate Limit and Whitelist

 Defining a Whitelist for VPN Users

-Sometimes, you may want to exclude certain IP addresses or IP ranges from rate-limiting rules.
+Sometimes you may want to exclude certain IP addresses or IP ranges from rate-limiting rules.
 For example, if your organization uses a VPN service that assigns the same egress IP to multiple users, you can create a whitelist to exempt them from rate limiting.

-To define a whitelist, add the following configuration inside the http
+Add the following configuration inside the http block of your nginx.conf file:

 http {